OpenRefine/OpenRefine/docs/docs/manual/starting.md

 ### Project files

 You can find all of your raw project files in your work directory.
-They will be named according to the unique Project ID that OpenRefine has assigned them, which you can find on the <span class="menuItems">Open Project</span> screen, under the “About” button for each project.
+They will be named according to the unique Project ID that OpenRefine has assigned them, which you can find on the <span class="menuItems">Open Project</span> screen, under the “About” link for each project.